-According neuroscientist Michael Posner, there are three underlying cognitive networks that relate to different functions of the attention skills.
+According to neuroscientist Michael Posner, there are three underlying cognitive networks that relate to different functions of the attention skills.
 The first one is alerting and it’s defined as being able to get into and maintain a state of high sensitivity to information.
 The second one is orienting, which refers to a person’s capacity to select only the relevant parts of the incoming information.
 Lastly, there’s the executive control function, which involves figuring out any conflict with feelings, thoughts, and responses that might impede focus and attention.

 According to the American Academy of Pediatrics, you can calculate the minutes of the attention span of children between 3 and 5 years by multiplying their age by two or five.
-That means that your 36-months old kid can probably stay focused on an interesting toy or situation for a maximum of fifteen minutes at a time.
+That means that your 36-month-old child can probably stay focused on an interesting toy or situation for a maximum of fifteen minutes at a time.
 Therefore, if you want to engage your child in something, try to suggest 10-minute-long activities.